 The challenges on the internet are changing day by day.
 As we all know Typography Trends are very important for every web designer.
 Everything is becoming more challenging on the internet as the number of technology users increasing.
 The internet turns so quickly and so often that web designers can hardly catch up.

-All internet users and web designers must need to know what works well for clients and what converts easily are things must know by every internet user.
-So we have to follow up the trends, specifically with typography because it is so foundational and presentable aspect of every single project everyone is working on.
+All internet users and web designers just need to know what works well for clients and what converts easily are things must know by every internet user.
+So we have to follow up on the trends, specifically with typography because it is so foundational and presentable aspects of every single project everyone is working on.

 Whether it is a color highlighting part of a paragraph, underlining a single word in a sentence of a headline, or using a separate font altogether, making individual elements of your typography stand out is definitely on the uptick.
 We will see a lot more sites drawing users’ attention to desired areas through typographical means more than traditional design.
 Instead of white space and eye-catching illustrations, designers in 2018 will simply highlight what they want you to click on and read.
 Kind of like your teachers did on the chalkboard back in the day when they triple-underlined something for importance.
 What is old is new again, right?

 Year after year, this one just keeps coming back.
 Of course, in 2018, it’s not only handwriting-style fonts, but the trend will also be legitimately hand-drawn lettering.
 We are going to see a lot of sites that just not use only hand-crafted fonts that are an idealized version of someone’s handwriting, but also unique, hand-lettered logos and headers.
 By that, I mean that instead of a font or type, you’ll see a legitimate one-of-a-kind creation.